Links and ideas

 Feet

 Thermal wellies such as Startrite Mudbusters are great for Aberdeen winters being warm and waterproof (snow boots are better for powder dry snow).
 Street Stompers in Aberdeen and Trendy Treads in Inverurie sell them, starting at a baby size 4 (EU20).
-Bogs also do very small neoprene wellies that get great reviews.
 My favourite style however are lightweight foam wellies with removable liners that you can wash.
-Strangely they have no branded name but you should find them online by searching for “kids Demar EVA lightweight wellies”.
-Let me know if you get stuck!
+They have no branded name but you should find them online by searching for “kids Demar EVA lightweight wellies”.
+Amazon and Ebay sell them.
+Let me know if you get stuck!Top tip – waterproof trousers are better outside (rather than being tucked into) wellies and use the elastic footstraps if you have them.
+This keeps the rain and snow out.

 Heads